 Statins and other cholesterol-lowering drugs are used when needed.

-Antiarrhythmic medicines are sometimes used by heart failure patients who have abnormal heart rhythms.
+Antiarrhythmic medicines are sometimes used by heart failure people who have abnormal heart rhythms.
 One such drug is amiodarone.

 CHF - medicines; Congestive heart failure - medicines; Cardiomyopathy - medicines; HF - medicines